oss-review-toolkit/ort/website/docs/getting-started/installation.md

 12.0.0
 ```

-To show the command line help run the image with the `--help` option:
+To show the command line help, run the image with the `--help` option:

 ```shell
 docker run ghcr.io/oss-review-toolkit/ort --help